vadz/upmake/README.md

 Installation
 ------------

-Upmake is a Perl module with no non-core dependencies and can be installed in the usual way:
+Upmake is a Perl module with no non-core dependencies and can be installed by running the following commands:

 	perl Makefile.PL
 	make install